 Black Lung Organizer

 Courtney joined ACLC in July 2019 to assist the regional Black Lung Associations.
 She has previously worked on access to safe housing and health care for uninsured families in the region.
 In 2018, Courtney received her M.A. in Appalachian Studies from East Tennessee State University and completed her thesis, Running the Health Care Marathon: An Ethnography of a Charitable Clinic in a Rural Appalachian Community.
-Courtney completed a fellowship at the Appalachian Regional Commission in 2018 and she also holds a B.S. in Biology from the University of Maryland Eastern.
+Courtney completed a fellowship at the Appalachian Regional Commission in 2018 and she also holds a B.S. in Biology from the University of Maryland Eastern Shore.

 Steve formally retired in 2018 after 17 years as Director of ACLC, but he will continue to support the center of counsel.
 Steve has more than 35 years of experience as a public interest lawyer in Eastern Kentucky.
 He joined the Appalachian Research and Defense Fund of Kentucky (Appalred) in 1978 as a staff attorney and later directed the organization’s Prestonsburg office.
 Steve left Appalred in 2001 to start ACLC.
 Steve earned degrees from the University of Cincinnati and Vanderbilt Law School.
 He was a Commissioner on the Kentucky Mine Safety Review from 2009 to 2012, and he was the Vanderbilt Law School’s Social Justice Fellow in 2015.